 Reference¶

-Access levels¶
+Access Levels¶

 ---|---|---|

-Private | The dataset/query/story is only visible to you. | |
+Private | Content is only accessible to you. | |

-Internal | The dataset/query/story is only visible to people who are logged in to the same TriplyDB. | |
+Internal | Content is accessible to anyone who is logged into the same TriplyDB environment. | |

-Public | The dataset/query/story is visible to everybody on the Internet. |
+Public | Content is accessible to anyone on the Internet. |

-Access level dependencies¶
+Access Level dependencies¶

 Access levels and workflows¶